stefanluedtke/XSPNFlow/README.md

 ## Example

-This repository adds two new SPN leave types: Fully exchangeable, discrete distributions and Exchangeable Variable Models.
+This work adds two new SPN leave types to the existing types in SPFlow: Fully exchangeable, discrete distributions and Exchangeable Variable Models.
 We call an SPN with such leaves an “Exchangeability-Aware SPN” (XSPN).

 ### Manually constructing XSPNs
 XSPNs can be constructed like this: